sjanefullerton/sjanefullerton/README.md

-# Hi there 👋, I'm Sarah Jane Fullerton!
+# Hi there 👋, I'm Sarah Fullerton!

 I'm a passionate data scientist and machine learning enthusiast 🌟.
 I love solving real-world problems with data and building interactive, fun projects.
 Below, you can check out some of my favorite projects, which showcase my skills in machine learning, data analysis, and more!